-EDC The case for the 32 Magnum revolver Caleb Giddings April 17, 2020 As the token revolver nerd around here, sometimes I feel compelled to discuss niche topics that perhaps 100 people will read.
+EDC The case for the 32 Magnum revolver Caleb Giddings April 17, 2020 Join the Conversation As the token revolver nerd around here, sometimes I feel compelled to discuss niche topics that perhaps 100 people will read.
 For example, the case for the .32 caliber defensive revolver, specifically small revolvers firing 32 H&R Magnum.
 If that's not your cup of tea, check out this great article on picking your first handgun for the COVID-19 Apocalypse.
 Alright, now that the casuals left let's get down to business.
 Assuming you've made the choice to use a small revolver, as exemplified by the Ruger LCR and Smith & Wesson J-frame, you've also probably settled on 38 Special, perhaps out of a 357 Magnum chambered gun, as your choice.
 To be fair, that is a solid choice and one that will serve you well forever, with plentiful ammo and ample options for self defense rounds.
 But bear with me for a moment, because there's a powerful case to made for the humble 32 Magnum.
 To be crystal clear, this applies to 32 Magnum, not 327 Federal.
 327 Federal jumps back up into unacceptable levels of recoil and muzzle blast making it not ideal out of little guns like an LCR, but 32 Magnum is perfect.
 Thankfully, you can shoot 32 Magnum out of any gun chambered in 327 Federal, just like 38 Specials out of a 357 Magnum.
 Now that's established, let's make our case for 32 Mag.
 The first point for a 32 Magnum revolver in this debate is terminal performance.
 It's generally accepted that 38 Special does not offer reliable expansion out of small revolvers, and while Federal's relatively new 130 grain HST Micro shows promise, it's pretty much the only one.
 Many reputable revolver experts recommend carrying 148 grain full wadcutters in the gun.
 Full wadcutters, in independent ballistic testing, will defeat four layer denim and meet the FBI's penetration guidelines.
 They also offer minimal recoil and muzzle blast, maximizing the shooter's chances of getting a fight-stopping hit.
 If all that makes sense, good.
 We're on the same page.
 Now what if I told you that 32 Magnum, when fired from the same size guns, has a similar recoil impulse to light 38 Special loads, will also defeat four layer denim and meet the FBI's standards, but you get a sixth round?
 Well that seems pretty cool, right?
 Good news, because that's all true.
 And that sixth round is important, because if we're dealing with averages here, it gives you the ability to engage one more “average” attacker.
 If you're carrying a small wheelgun, you've accepted (or are hoping) that your defensive encounter isn't a running gun battle with cartel members.
 It's probably going to look more like the “Rule of 3” defensive gun use: 3 shots, 3 yards, under 3 seconds.
 With that in mind, if you can squeeze another round into that wonderfully compact revolver package, you've increased your firepower by 20%.
 6 shots suddenly seems a lot more reasonable, even when compared to small semi-autos.
 And since the 32 Magnum meets the FBI's standards for penetration, you're not losing anything over a 38 Special.
-Image courtesy Charter Arms There are two arguments against a 32 Magnum revolver.
+Image courtesy Charter Arms We Found Bulk Ammo In Stock: Ammo from $14.60 creedmoorsports.comAmmo Sale from $6.99 brownells.com Disclosure: These links are affiliate links.
+Caribou Media Group earns a commission from qualifying purchases.
+Thank you!
+There are two arguments against a 32 Magnum revolver.
 The first is ammo availability.
 Ammo is not as readily available for 32 Magnum as it is for 38 Special, and it never will be.
 It's also more expensive, so if you're going to commit to the 32 Hipster life, you need to be willing to buy a lot of ammo when it's available.
 Although the counterpoint to that argument is that, right now, the first week of April in 2020, and we're in the COVID-19 ammo crisis, I was able to find 32 Magnum for sale online.
 But in general, it's more expensive and harder to find than .38.
 The second argument against 32 Magnum is that gun selection is limited.
 Ruger makes the LCR and SP101 in 327 Federal, and Charter Arms makes 3 guns in 32 Magnum.
 Smith & Wesson no longer offers the 432PD 32 Magnum J-frame, and a used one was on Armslist today for $800.
 The best choice does seem to be the LCR with a 2-inch barrel, which unfortunately has crappy sights.
 But if you were going to buy an LCR anyway…might as well get another round in the gun.
 There are a lot of “ifs” and assumptions in this article, obviously.
 Revolvers are a niche choice for personal defense these days, and a 32 Magnum revolver even more so.
 But if you've decided a wheelgun is the right choice, suddenly a 32 Magnum revolver starts to make a lot of sense.
 Charter Professional .32 Mag $400.00 Guns.com Explore RECOILweb:UF PRO Announces Monsoon Smallpac in PenCottExcellent video of freedom by nightHappening Now: The Gambler 500Viking Chronicles: Accuracy International AX550 Budget AR-15s In Stock: S&W M&P15 .223 $699.99 sportsmans.com PSA PA-15 M4 $719.99 palmettoarmory.com Disclosure: These links are affiliate links.
 Caribou Media Group earns a commission from qualifying purchases.
 Thank you!
 NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Click here to get IMMEDIATE ACCESS to a digital PDF of this target pack!
 Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked *Comment Name * Email * Website Save my name & email in this browser for the next time I comment.